 Kentucky Preserves the Legal Status of Historical Horse Racing Machines

-Since the state does not offer legal casino gambling, Kentucky race tracks have turned to historical horse betting machines as a way to supplement the income derived from betting on live horse races.
+Since the state does not offer Kentucky online casinos, race tracks have turned to historical horse betting machines as a way to supplement the income derived from betting on live horse races.
 These machines bear a resemblance to a standard casino slot machine.

 The issue of legal historical horse racing machines came under fire recently.
 Last September, the State Supreme Court in Kentucky ruled that these gambling machines did not qualify as pari-mutuel wagering to adhere to current state laws.